kuzzleio/documentation-old/plugin-reference/source/includes/_creating-plugins.md

 * Proxy
   - Adding a new communication protocol.

-## Listening asynchronously
+## Listening asynchronously (adding a hook)

 Plugins enable you to add asynchronous listener functions to a set of [events](#kuzzle-events-list).
+We'll call these asynchronous listener functions **hooks** from now on.

-Listener functions are supplied with these events data.
-These functions cannot change the provided data, and Kuzzle does not wait for them to process the data either.
+Hooks are supplied with these events data.
+They cannot change the provided data, and Kuzzle does not wait for them to process the data either.

-Asynchronous listeners are declared in the `hooks` property of the Plugin class, where the keys of the object are event names and the values are the names of the corresponding listeners.
+Hooks are declared in the `hooks` property of the Plugin class, where the keys of the object are event names and the values are the names of the corresponding listeners.
-Each listener function must also be exported.
+Each hook must also be exported.

 **Example**